Dianne Feinstein: Elections

 In October 2017, Feinstein declared her intention to run for reelection in 2018.
-She lost the endorsement of the California Democratic Party's executive board, which opted to support State Senator Kevin de León, but finished first in the state's "jungle primary" and was reelected in the November 6 general election.
+She lost the endorsement of the California Democratic Party's executive board, which opted to support State Senator Kevin de León.
+Nevertheless, Feinstein finished first in the state's "jungle primary" and was reelected in the November 6 general election, defeating de Leon, 54.2–45.8%.